Divyad01/Week1-WinterInternship/README.md

 # Project Scope:

-## Data Analysis
+# Data Cleaning and Analysis
+Data cleaning procedures were applied to handle empty or missing values within the dataset.
+The cleaning process involved:

+Identification of empty fields in different columns.
+Handling missing values through imputation, deletion, or estimation based on appropriate methods for each field.

+## Insights and Visualizations
-Using Google Sheets, the dataset was analyzed to:
+Using Google Sheets, the cleaned dataset was analyzed to:

 Identify demographic trends among bike purchasers.
 Analyze factors influencing bike purchase decisions.
 Create visualizations and summaries to understand correlations and insights within the data.

-# Insights and Visualizations:
-The project includes various graphs, charts, and summary tables generated within Google Sheets to provide insights into bike purchasing behavior based on different demographics and socio-economic attributes.

 # Accessing the Project